-Failure to comply can result in water service disconnection after repeated request from our Cross Connection Department.
-If you have any questions, please call our Cross Connection Hotline at 1-877-290-1769.
+If you have any questions regarding your backflow device and/or testing, please call BSI Online at 888-966-6050 or email firstname.lastname@example.org.
+Failure to comply can result in water service disconnection after repeated request from BSI Online.
+If your letter is regarding water service disconnection, please call our Cross Connection Hotline at 1-877-290-1769.

 We will work with you to answer any questions you may have regarding backflow prevention and the corrective actions necessary to ensure compliance.
 Below are additional resources that may be helpful.

-Certified Backflow Device Installer/Testers: A list of certified installers / testers can be found by visiting the American Society of Sanitary Engineering (ASSE).
+- Certified Backflow Device Installer/Testers: A list of certified installers / testers can be found by visiting this link.
 Please note: Pennsylvania American Water does not endorse any specific backflow testers, and we are not responsible for the accuracy of the information provided on these websites.
 These links are provided as a resource only.
 There may be other certified testers not listed on these sites.